ma-ha/rest-web-ui/html/modules/pong-easyform/README.md

 Remark:
 * the *fieldname* must be unique, it will be the ID of the field
-* the *fieldname* can't contain spaces or "_".
-If you need a space in a label use "~" as placeholder
+* the *fieldname* can't contain spaces or "|".
+If you need a space in a label use "~" as placeholder.
+The generated "id" will be stripped by all "~" characters.
 * in real use cases you should add a "description", to make the HTML more barrier free.
 * as a limitation, you "only" can structure the fields in columns
 * currently no header fields are supported